trevnorris/defactor/README.md

 * `defactor( [clear],[map] )`: initialize new defactor object.
 If `clear === true` then default behavior is to clear queue after trigger. `map` will accept an object of triggers : queues then create the deferred automatically.

-* `.add( trigger, queue )`: adds a new trigger/queue to the stack. `queue` can be a space seperated string, or an array.
+* `.add( trigger, queue )`: adds a new trigger/queue to the stack. `queue` can be a space separated string, or an array.

 * `.create()`: generates new deferred from the defactor object.